grandeurdev/js-sdk/README.md

 ```

 ### isAuthenticated
 Often times, it is required to verify that a user account is authenticated into the application or not.
 This functionality can be achieved through this method.
-It returns a respose with user profile details if user is authorized.
+It returns a response with user profile details if user is authorized.

 The response codes are as below